rgj40q/laughing-succotash/doc.md

 # §4 EXAMPLES

-* *vidinda essit credinda* 'Seeing is believing.'
+* *vidinda essit credinda*

+'Seeing is believing.'

-* *viagier istem dim un paise alim un altere essit fatigante* 'This traveling from one country to another is fatiguing.'
+* *viagier istem dim un paise alim un altere essit fatigante*

+'This traveling from one country to another is fatiguing.'

-* *le ier er vener perim le clientes infinitet* 'The coming and going of customers is endless.'
+* *le ier er vener perim le clientes infinitet*

+'The coming and going of customers is endless.'

-* *le facis perim le formices essit interessante aim observinda* 'The doings of ants are interesting to watch.'
+* *le facis perim le formices essit interessante aim observinda*

+'The doings of ants are interesting to watch.'

-* *illes ille condemniva sinin audir defense suec* 'They condemned him without listening to his defense.'
+* *illes ille condemniva sinin audir defense suec*

+'They condemned him without listening to his defense.'

-* *perin rumpir le osse une potira rectificir forsanem gambe sueh* 'By breaking the bone one may perhaps be able to straighten his leg.'
+* *perin rumpir le osse une potira rectificir forsanem gambe sueh*

+'By breaking the bone one may perhaps be able to straighten his leg.'

-* *postquam une habit passir le suburbies e une potit avantier rapidem plusef* 'After having passed the suburbs one can get ahead faster.'
+* *postquam une habit passir le suburbies e une potit avantier rapidem plusef*

+'After having passed the suburbs one can get ahead faster.'

-* *me volit bonen humiliir antim ille usquim corrigir grammatice suec usquim nonef pagir debites suec me* 'I am willing to humiliate myself before him to (the point of) correcting his grammar but not to (the point of) paying his debts.'
+* *me volit bonen humiliir antim ille usquim corrigir grammatice suec usquim nonef pagir debites suec me*

+'I am willing to humiliate myself before him to (the point of) correcting his grammar but not to (the point of) paying his debts.'

-* *le sale aim attender debirea equipiar dim un machine aif scribinda une* 'The waiting room ought to be equipped with a typewriter.'
+* *le sale aim attender debirea equipiar dim un machine aif scribinda une*

+'The waiting room ought to be equipped with a typewriter.'

-* *te comenciiza studies tuel perim ardir libres omnec* 'Begin your studies by burning all books.'
+* *te comenciiza studies tuel perim ardir libres omnec*

+'Begin your studies by burning all books.'

-* *elle capacet din perdir le traine* 'She is capable of missing the train.'
+* *elle capacet din perdir le traine*

+'She is capable of missing the train.'

-* *nose pensit ier alim le theatre* 'We are thinking of going to the theater.'
+* *nose pensit ier alim le theatre*

+'We are thinking of going to the theater.'

-* *nose aspirit realisir ideales nostreh* 'We strive to realize our ideals.'
+* *nose aspirit realisir ideales nostreh*

+'We strive to realize our ideals.'

-* *porte istel nonen facilet ain aperiar une* 'This door is not easy to open.'
+* *porte istel nonen facilet ain aperiar une*

+'This door is not easy to open.'

-* *ille venera proin reparir le fenestre* 'He came (in order) to repair the window.'
+* *ille venera proin reparir le fenestre*

+'He came (in order) to repair the window.'

-* *me mangiit une proin viver sed me vivet proin mangiinda quando nose habit globes dim patate* 'I eat to live but when we have potato dumplings I live to eat.'
+* *me mangiit une proin viver sed me vivet proin mangiinda quando nose habit globes dim patate*

+'I eat to live but when we have potato dumplings I live to eat.'

-* *inin vane me habit tentir convincir ille* 'In vain have I tried to convince him.'
+* *inin vane me habit tentir convincir ille*

+'In vain have I tried to convince him.'

 * ...

-* *me nonen sapit facir ce* 'I don't know what to do.'
+* *me nonen sapit facir ce*

+'I don't know what to do.'

-* *difficilet decidir vader ubef* 'It is difficult to decide where to go.'
+* *difficilet decidir vader ubef*

+'It is difficult to decide where to go.'

-* *anen nose ce credit nuncen* 'What are we to believe now?'
+* *anen nose debit credir ce nuncen*

+'What are we to believe now?'

-* *nose nonen sapiva prendir primem pisce qualeh* 'We did not know what fish to catch first.'
+* *nose nonen sapiva prendir primem pisce qualeh*

+'We did not know what fish to catch first.'

 // to do: more tricky examples